 Exception classes can be defined which do anything any other class can do, but are usually kept simple, often only offering a number of attributes that allow information about the error to be extracted by handlers for the exception.
-When creating a module which can raise several distinct errors, a common practice is to create a base class for exceptions defined by that module, and subclass that to create specific exception classes for different error conditions:
+When creating a module that can raise several distinct errors, a common practice is to create a base class for exceptions defined by that module, and subclass that to create specific exception classes for different error conditions:

 '''

 class Error(Exception):

 """Base class for exceptions in this module."""

 pass

 class InputError(Error):

 """Exception raised for errors in the input.

 Attributes:

-expression -- input expression in which the error occurred
+expr -- input expression in which the error occurred

-message -- explanation of the error
+msg -- explanation of the error

-. . .

-def init(self, expression, message):
+def init(self, expr, msg):

-self.expression = expression
+self.expr = expr

-self.message = message
+self.msq = msq

 class TransitionError(Error):

 """Raised when an operation attempts a state transition that's not

 allowed.

 Attributes:

-previous -- state at beginning of transition
+prev -- state at beginning of transition

 next -- attempted new state

-message -- explanation of why the specific transition is not allowed
+msg -- explanation of why the specific transition is not allowed

-def init(self, previous, next, message):
+def init(self, prev, next, msg):

-self.previous = previous
+self.prev = prev

 self.next = next

-self.message = message
+self.msq = msq

 '''